ziqiangy/codeigniter3/readme.md

 ## **Project Overview**

-LifeFlow is a comprehensive web application designed to empower users to manage their personal and professional lives efficiently.
+Ciapp is a comprehensive web application designed to empower users to manage their personal and professional lives efficiently.
 Combining **note-taking**, **flashcard-based
-learning**, and **task management** into a single intuitive platform, LifeFlow offers a minimalist yet powerful alternative to tools like Notion.
+learning**, and **task management** into a single intuitive platform, Ciapp offers a minimalist yet powerful alternative to tools like Notion.
 Built with PHP and modern web technologies, it prioritizes simplicity, speed, and ease of use while maintaining scalability for future enhancements.